Skip to Main Content

 What is oral sucrose?

-Oral sucrose is a simple sugar solution given as a liquid by mouth.
+Oral sucrose is a simple sugar solution (sugar water) given as a liquid by mouth.
 It can comfort infants and toddlers during brief medical procedures that could cause pain.
-Your child’s care team will place the oral sucrose either inside their cheek or on the tongue.
+Your child’s care team will place the oral sucrose either inside their cheek or on their tongue.
 Sucking on a pacifier may increase the effect of oral sucrose.
 But it will still work if your baby cannot use a pacifier.

 Who should avoid oral sucrose